 Intending students must first seek the approval of the Dean of Postgraduate Study.
 More information on enrolling for a PhD is available here.

 Find out more about PhD study at UC.

 Undergraduate Social Work students may apply for a number of scholarships and grants.
-See the scholarships database for details.
+Visit the UC Scholarships page for details.